coursetable/ferry/docs/getting_started.md

 This command will start Hasura in addition to the Postgres container specified in the default compose file.
 The Hasura console can be viewed at [localhost:8080](https://localhost:8080).

+## Additional steps

+1. The FastText embeddings are quite large (~800MB), so we have excluded them from the data directory.
+You can generate these by running `poetry run python /ferry/embed/embed_fasttext.py --retrain`, assuming you have already prepared the corpus with `/ferry/embed/assemble_corpus.py`.
+This step should take about 10 minutes on recent hardware.

 ## Troubleshooting

 - On MacOS, setup may report an error that OpenSSL headers are missing.
 To fix this, try installing OpenSSL from Homebrew and run